Best Practice for Best Interest Meetings

 Date & Time:

-All professional staff who are required to partecipate to Best Interest Meetings.
-All participants should come to the training with a thorough understanding of the Mental Capacity Act, as there will not be the time to cover the basis of the Act or the Code of Practice.
+All participants should come to the training with a thorough understanding of the Mental Capacity Act, as the basics of the Act or the Code of Practice will not be covered.

-A one-day training session to give participants the skills necessary to plan, participate in and/or chair Best Interests Meetings, in line with the Mental Capacity Act 2005.
-The ultimate aim would be for practice to improve which would in turn lessen the likelihood of complaints being made, or cases being escalated to the Court of Protection.
+This training session aims to give participants the skills necessary to plan, participate in and/or chair Best Interests Meetings, in line with the Mental Capacity Act 2005.

-• Have explored various Best Interests cases which have been considered by the Court of Protection, and learned the lessons from these, in order to lessen the possibility of their own cases being taken to the Court
+- Explored various Best Interests cases which have been considered by the Court of Protection, and learned the lessons from these

 Trainer:St Thomas Training